 20 YEARS AGO …

-Here is a 1996 photo of Michael White when he lived at his parents’ farm near Wiarton, Ontario.
-The youngster is ready for his high school prom — and he’s dressed to the nine’s.
+Here’s a 1996 photo of Michael White when he lived at his parents’ farm near Wiarton, Ontario.
+The youngster is ready for his high school prom and he’s dressed to the nine’s.

 The farm boy now wears a prisoner’s uniform, but the question is: for how long?

-Michael’s mother, Carol Forbes, fears that by the time a report is submitted her son might be eligible for parole.
+Carol Forbes fears that by the time a report is submitted her son might be eligible for parole.

 Mays contacted me by email after reading my story on White on another website, Last Link on The Left.

-The national marketing manager of Mackie Research Capital Corporation in Toronto said she was shocked to hear that White was found guilty of murder.
-Mays said she never believed — “not for a second” — that the young man she knew had murdered someone.
+The national marketing manager of Mackie Research Capital Corporation in Toronto shared that she was shocked to hear that White went down for murder.
+Mays said she never believed — “not for a second” — that the young man she knew had taken someone’s life.

 According to Mays, White was raised with “good country values,” adding, “his brothers were the exact same way.
 Everyone liked them.”